pyhys/minimalmodbus/docs/modbusdetails.rst

     then called 'INT32' which has the range -2147483648 to 2147483647.
 Unfortunately the byte order might differ between manufacturers of Modbus instruments.

+**Long long integers ('Unsigned INT64' or 'INT64')**
+    These require 64 bits, and are implemented as four consecutive 16-bit registers.
+    The range is 0 to 18446744073709551615, which is called 'unsigned INT64'.
+    Alternatively negative values can be stored if the instrument is defined that way, and is then called 'INT64' which has the range -9223372036854775808 to 9223372036854775807.
+Unfortunately the byte order might differ between manufacturers of Modbus instruments.

 **Floats (single or double precision)**
     Single precision floating point values (binary32) are defined by 32 bits (4 bytes), and are implemented as two consecutive 16-bit registers.